Overview

 The MA Program in Archaeology at Cornell is designed to provide students with an intensive orientation to the field, appropriate to both students with BA degrees in the liberal arts who have considerable experience in archaeology and those seeking to build a solid foundation for future work or study.
 The goal of the program is to offer students the intellectual resources and institutional support necessary to prepare them for successful admissions to top tier PhD programs and for careers beyond academia.

 Cornell Archaeology supports a diverse array of interests, ranging from material culture studies to public archaeology, museum studies, archaeological science, and archaeological method and theory.
 Archaeology at Cornell is deeply committed to multidisciplinary studies.
-Faculty in Archaeology belong to the fields of Anthropology, Classics, Earth and Atmospheric Sciences, History of Art, Landscape Architecture, Near Eastern Studies, and City and Regional Planning.
+Faculty in Archaeology belong to the fields of Anthropology, Chemical and Biomolecular Engineering, City and Regional Planning, Classics, Fiber Science and Apparel Design, History of Art, Landscape Architecture, and Near Eastern Studies.

 The ideal trajectory toward the MA should result in the completion of all requirements within 12-18 months, although extensions to 24 months are allowed when warranted by a student’s research program.